RodrigoPAml/CI-CD-Jenkins-Docker-Deploy/README.md

 # Repository

-Some jenkinsfiles and dockerfiles with scripts to create a complete application with postgres with C# and NextJS Back-End/Front-End running in docker containers
+Some jenkinsfiles and dockerfiles with scripts to create a complete application with postgres, C# and NextJS Back-End/Front-End running in docker containers

 Can be used to deploy the repositories
   - https://github.com/RodrigoPAml/BadgesWebsite